Anis Ben Slimane: 2019–20

-Slimane joined Brøndby IF at under-19 level in June 2019, after he had impressed for the AB first-team in the Danish 2nd Division, the third tier of the Danish football pyramid.
+Ben Slimane joined Brøndby IF at under-19 level in June 2019, after he had impressed for the AB first-team in the Danish 2nd Division, the third tier of the Danish football pyramid.
 In January 2020, he was selected to participate in Brøndby's first-team training camp in Portugal, where he made his first appearance for the senior side in a pre-season friendly against Swedish side IFK Norrköping, impressing in front of scouts from Arsenal and Manchester United.

-On 16 February 2020, Slimane made his professional debut in an away match against OB in the Danish Superliga as a starter, which Brøndby won 2–0.
+On 16 February 2020, Ben Slimane made his professional debut in an away match against OB in the Danish Superliga as a starter, which Brøndby won 2–0.
 The following week, he made his first assist, a cross into the box which Samuel Mráz slotted home in a 2–3 loss to AaB.
 On 8 March 2020, he scored his first goal for Brøndby in a 2–2 draw away against FC Nordsjælland; a match played behind closed doors at Right to Dream Park due to guidelines implemented by Danish authorities during the COVID-19 pandemic.
-After the match, Slimane expressed his regret in not being able to celebrate his goal in front of fans.
+After the match, Ben Slimane expressed his regret in not being able to celebrate his goal in front of fans.

 2020–21: Danish Superliga champions

-On 3 July 2020, Slimane signed a new contract with Brøndby, keeping him at the club until 2024.
+On 3 July 2020, Ben Slimane signed a new contract with Brøndby, keeping him at the club until 2024.
 After struggling to find his way to the starting lineup during the first half of the 2020–21 season, he scored the winning goal on 13 December against SønderjyskE after coming on as a substitute for Simon Hedlund in the 77th minute.

-On 1 February 2021, Slimane was fined and temporarily withdrawn from the Brøndby squad after breaking coronavirus quarantine guidelines.
-According to Slimane, he had picked up a female friend at a party and the police had showed up.
+On 1 February 2021, Ben Slimane was fined and temporarily withdrawn from the Brøndby squad after breaking coronavirus quarantine guidelines.
+According to him, he picked up a female friend at a party, and the police showed up.
 He subsequently tested negative for COVID-19 twice and was included in the first team again on 3 February.
 He made his return to the pitch on 7 February as a starter in a 1–1 home draw against AaB.

-On 24 May, Slimane scored Brøndby's second goal in their 2–0 win over Nordsjælland.
+On 24 May, Ben Slimane scored Brøndby's second goal in their 2–0 win over Nordsjælland.
 The result confirmed Brøndby as Danish Superliga champions for the first time in 16 years.

 2021–22

-Slimane made his European debut on 17 August 2021 in the UEFA Champions League play-off first leg against Red Bull Salzburg, which ended in a 1–2 loss.
+Ben Slimane made his European debut on 17 August 2021 in the UEFA Champions League play-off first leg against Red Bull Salzburg, which ended in a 1–2 loss.
 He scored his first goal of the season on 29 August as Brøndby beat Midtjylland 2–0 – their first win of the season.